Nicolas Ouédec

 Nicolas Pierre Ouédec (born 28 October 1971) is a retired French professional footballer who played as a striker.

 Club career

 Born in Lorient, Morbihan, Ouédec was a product of FC Nantes's famous youth academy.
-He made his Ligue 1 debuts at the age of 17.
+He made his Division 1 debuts at the age of 17.
 He finished joint-top scorer in the 1993–94 season, netting 20 goals to help his team qualify for the UEFA Cup as fifth; he added a further 18 the following season, and the Canaries won the seventh national championship of their history.

 After two solid campaigns at Spain's RCD Espanyol, Ouédec moved to Paris Saint-Germain, and from there his career never improved: two-and-a-half seasons at Montpellier HSC (where he reformed, with little impact, Nantes' attacking trio which also comprised Patrice Loko and Reynald Pedros) and one with Belgian club R.A.A.
 Louviéroise with only nine goals combined.
 He retired from football after representing two sides in China, aged 32.